maanavshah/meme-generate/README.md

-# MemeGenerate
+# meme_generate
-This is a ruby driver that generate memes using https://memegen.link/.
+A ruby client for generating memes using https://memegen.link/

 ## Installation